markotikvic/A-Star/README.md

 Code is easily modifiable if you want to implement different kinds of walkable terrains (water, sand, bridges etc.), you just need to modify the `movement_cost` function.

 Also, all the examples are done by allowing 8-directional movement.
-In order to allow moment in only certain directions, modify `find_neigbours` function.
+In order to allow movement in only certain directions, modify `find_neigbours` function.

 #### Usage
 ```